Northern Italian Beef Stew

 - Be sure to sear your beef in batches if necessary.
 One layer with space around each piece of meat so they sear and don’t steam.
 You want them brown, not gray.

-- After the pan is deglazed with wine and there is little liquid left, I add a heaping tablespoon of tomato paste and a couple tablespoons of flour, then stir and cook it for a few minutes so no raw flour taste will remain.
+- After the pan is deglazed with wine and there is little liquid left, add a heaping tablespoon of tomato paste and a couple of tablespoons of flour, then stir and cook it for a few minutes so no raw flour taste will remain.
 This will add a depth of flavor and thicken the stew a little.

-- I forgo fresh tomatoes in the winter when I can’t get them freshly picked from the vine, so instead I used two cans of fire roasted diced tomatoes.
+- I forgo fresh tomatoes in the winter when I can't get them freshly picked from the vine, so instead, I used two cans of fire-roasted diced tomatoes.

 - You can leave this simmering on the stove a few hours or just bring to a boil, cover and leave in a 300F oven.